 To delete a container or OU, please follow the steps described below.

 – Login to your domain controller or use RSAT.
-See some articles on RSAT here and how to install RSAT on Windows 10.
+See some articles on RSAT here.

 – Navigate to Start